West Rim Trail, "The Maze," and Hurricane Dunes

 from the trailhead.
 It's the "long way round" but it's easy

-Note that dunes move with time.
+Note 2: Sand dunes move with time.
 If you enter the sand dune area at the

 top while following my GPS track, you may or may not find it a ride-able